mcthuesen/MobilePay-PoS-v10/docs/api_principles.md

 ### Handling Timeouts

 For requests that are slow to produce responses, we recommend setting a timeout on the request using one of the following rules:
-* For the POST, DELETE, PUT requests set the timeout to 2 seconds using a suitable retry strategy from section [Retrying requests](retrying_requests).
+* For POST, DELETE, PUT requests set the timeout to 2 seconds using a suitable retry strategy from section [Retrying requests](retrying_requests).
 Remember to use the idempotency key for the POST requests that create a ressource.
-* For the non-polling GET requests set the timeout to 0.5 seconds using a suitable retry strategy from section [Retrying requests](retrying_requests)
+* For non-polling GET requests set the timeout to 0.5 seconds using a suitable retry strategy from section [Retrying requests](retrying_requests)
 * For polling GET requests set the timeout to 0.5 seconds and continue polling using the polling delay from the last received response.

 ## <a name="call_throttling"></a> Call Throttling